dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The secret of success in life is for a man to be ready for his opportunity when it comes.
+  There's no business like show business, but there are several businesses like accounting.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1340 days)
+## 🌟 Experiences (1341 days)

 ### 🧮 Programming languages